httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Modification of Required Message Parameters {#security-modify}

 An attacker could effectively deny a service by modifying an otherwise benign signature parameter or signed message component.
-While rejecting a modified message is the desired behavior, consistently failing signatures could lead to the verifier turning off signature checking in order to make systems work again (see {{security-ignore}}).
+While rejecting a modified message is the desired behavior, consistently failing signatures could lead to the verifier turning off signature checking in order to make systems work again (see {{security-ignore}}), or to the application minimizing the signed component requirements.

 If such failures are common within an application, the signer and verifier should compare their generated signature bases with each other to determine which part of the message is being modified.
+If an expected modification is found, the signer and verifier can agree on an alternative set of requirements that will pass.
 However, the signer and verifier should not remove the requirement to sign the modified component when it is suspected an attacker is modifying the component.

 ## Mismatch of Signature Parameters from Message {#security-mismatch}

 The verifier needs to make sure that the signed message components match those in the message itself.
-This specification encourages this by requiring the verifier to derive these values from the message, but lazy cacheing or conveyance of the signature base to a processing system could lead to downstream verifiers accepting a message that does not match the presented signature.
+For example, the `@method` derived component requires that the value within the signature base be the same as the HTTP method used when presenting this message.
+This specification encourages this by requiring the verifier to derive the signature base from the message, but lazy cacheing or conveyance of a raw signature base to a processing subsystem could lead to downstream verifiers accepting a message that does not match the presented signature.

+To counter this, the component that generates the signature base needs to be trusted by both the signer and verifier within a system.

 ## Multiple Signature Confusion {#security-multiple}